Puk Recording Studios: Later development and closure

 In 1992, Iversen took over operations under a new corporate structure jointly owned with Replay Records and Pladecompagniet.
 In 1994, the company was acquired by CMC Records, based in Pandrup, with Iversen joining the company's management while remaining studio director.

 In 1997, CMC and its assets, including Puk Recording Studios, were acquired by EMI Records, integrating the studio into the EMI Studio Group, which also operated Abbey Road Studios.

 In 1999, Peter Klokker Fink Iversen repurchased the studio from EMI, becoming its sole owner.
 In later years, the studio hosted artists such as Volbeat and Meshuggah.

 Fire and final years

 On 28 December 2020, the building that housed Puk Recording Studios was destroyed in a fire.
-Prior to the incident, Iversen had sold the property to Wind Estate, and the buildings were empty, a company that subsequently installed wind turbines on the adjacent land.
+The building was empty at the time.
+Prior to the incident, Iversen had sold the property to Wind Estate, a company that subsequently installed wind turbines on the adjacent land.